jameshfisher/agent-functions/README.md

   By contrast, in a function architecture, the agent's memory is a data structure, and it can choose to forget data by manipulating it.

+* **Concurrency.**
-* In a chatbot architecture, actions are strictly sequential.
+  In a chatbot architecture, actions are strictly sequential.
   In a function architecture, the agent can spawn parallel tasks, and collect them with `Promise.all`.
   To express sequencing, a function agent either uses semicolon-delimited commands, or `Promise`-based continuations.

+* **Recursion.**
-* In a chatbot architecture, there's no natural way to spawn sub-tasks.
+  In a chatbot architecture, there's no natural way to spawn sub-agents.
   In a function architecture, the agent can recursively call `agent(...)` with sub-tasks.
   (This is also a way to "temporarily forget", and focus on only data relevant to a sub-task.)

+* **Syntax.**
-* In a chatbot architecture, a new syntax is invented, like `Thought:`, `Action:`, `Observation:`.
+  In a chatbot architecture, a new syntax is invented, like `Thought:`, `Action:`, `Observation:`.
   The syntax ends up being half-baked and prone to injection.
-  In a function architecture, the syntax is standard JavaScript.
+  In a function architecture, the syntax is standard JavaScript: thoughts are comments, actions are function calls, observations are return values.

+* **Code by default.**
-* In a chatbot architecture, the agent must use a special tool like `Python` to do calculation.
+  In a chatbot architecture, the agent must use a special tool like `Python` to do calculation.
   In a function architecture, the agent writes code by default, e.g. `a+b` or `new Date()`.

-* In a chatbot architecture, the agent can think and plan with messages like `Thought:`.
-  In a function architecture, the agent uses comments.

 ## Issues